 Make sure to include all of your breaks from work each day.

-IMPORTANT: Time sheet is not complete until you click ‘Submit for Approval.’
+IMPORTANT: The time sheet is not complete until you click "Submit for Approval."

 Employees are required to set up Direct Deposit or a Cash Pay Account.
 Employees who have completed the Direct Deposit Authorization Form will receive an electronic itemized payment statement.
 Employees are able to access their payroll information online utilizing the time reporting system.
 For additional information, call the Payroll Office at 321-433-7050.